OCA/website/website_blog_share/README.rst

 Know issues / Roadmap
 ====================
-* Share product configuration valid for all products.
-No individual configuration for each product
+* Share blog configuration valid for all blog posts.
+No individual configuration for each blog

 Bug Tracker